ivanslapnicar/MANAA/README.md

 You can also download the repository as a zip file.

 The repository is now located in the directory  `MANAA`.
 The notebooks are located in the directory `MANAA/src`

-## Running the notebooks on `binder`

-Choose the above link to `.html` version of the notebook.
-In the botebook, press `Edit or run this notebook` button and choose `binder`.
-This will read all the necessary packages and start the notebook (within several minutes).

 ## Running notebooks on your computer